 The last time I began to read a (sort of) work-related book – Bacteria to Bach and Back – I’d thought I’d picked a safe bet since it got reviews from two very different ends of my magazine reading spectrum.

-Alas, I got confused intelligence & consciousness (artificial, or other).
-I never thought there was difference but, it seems there’s more to it than: if you’re very intelligent (like Bach) you’re capable of being very conscious, if you’re not very intelligent (like bacteria) you’ve got no chance in the consciousness game.
-However, the book out-right refused to tell me what that “more” is; the main thing I became conscious of was being confused.
-So I gave-up.
+Alas, I got confused by the difference between intelligence & consciousness (artificial, or other).
+I hadn’t thought there was a complicated distinction but, it seems there’s more to it than: if you’re very intelligent (like Bach) you’re capable of being very conscious, if you’re not very intelligent (like bacteria) you’ve got no chance in the consciousness game.
+However, the book out-right refused to fill in the blank and tell me what that “more” is.
+The main thing I became conscious of was being confused; so I gave-up.

-Better success with my new book though, since @JamesMarland’s set-up a work book club which I’m running to catch-up with: I should have finished The Network Imperative but not quite.
+Better success with my new book, The Network Imperative identified courtesy of @JamesMarland‘s work book club.
 The good news is, with this book, I get what’s going on.
-Yes, my company has a network – The Ariba Network – I knew that & what it does and how it fits in with the rest of the tech-sphere.
+Yes, my company has a network – Ariba Network – I knew that, & what it does and how it fits in with the rest of the tech-sphere.
 So, even without @MVollmer1 having put it in context – I wasn’t confused.
 Excellent.
 Plus, I not only understood, I also learned things from The Network Imperative:

 - The thing to be is a Network Orchestrator – especially one whose orchestration provides access to network capital (like where you’re, probably, reading this – LinkedIn)

 - People are key to this because, unlike other assets we appreciate overtime – because we learn, unlike my chair which just gets shabbier, depreciates in value and has to be replaced.